A topic from the subject of Analytical Chemistry in Chemistry.

 Population and Sample

-A population refers to the entire set of data or individuals under study, while a sample is a subset of the population.
+A population is the entire set of data or individuals under study.
+A sample is a subset of the population.

 Data Types

-Quantitative data is numerical and can be measured, while qualitative data is non-numerical and describes characteristics or attributes.
+Quantitative data is numerical and measurable.
+Qualitative data is non-numerical and describes characteristics or attributes.

 Descriptive Statistics

-Descriptive statistics summarize data using measures such as mean, median, standard deviation, and variance.
+Descriptive statistics summarize data using measures like mean, median, standard deviation, and variance.

 Equipment and Techniques